zifeo/terraform-openstack-rke2/README.md

 - configure Openstack Swift or S3-like backend for automated etcd snapshots
 - smooth updates & agent nodes autoremoval with pod draining
 - bundled with Openstack Cloud Controller and Cinder CSI
-- Cilium networking (network policy support and no Kube-proxy)
+- Cilium networking (network policy support and no kube-proxy)
 - highly-available through load balancers
 - out of the box support for volume snapshot and Velero